FAQ

 - What is the Oregon ACES program?

-- What is an "auxiliary communications operator"?
+- What is an "amateur radio emergency communicator"?

 - How do I join?